A little on our history

 Our school library is a cool place to visit, vibrant and wordy!
 With 3,500 books ranging from picture books, novels, nonfiction, graphic novels and reference materials.
 It’s open every day and children are encouraged to visit as a class where they can borrow books and spend time reading.

-The school grounds are semi rural with magnificent views of Mt Fyffe.
+The school grounds are semi-rural with magnificent views of Mt Fyffe.
 There is a large grass area in front of the school, bike track at the rear of the school, court area surrounded by trees, native plantings and mature shrubs.
-We also have an adventure playground, newly constructed sandpit and a swimming pool.
-During Term 1 and Term 4 we offer daily swimming lessons for the school in association the North Canterbury Sport & Recreation Trust.
-Children also have the opportunity to swim during the lunch break when its hot enough.
-Pool keys are issued to our community to use during weekends, holidays and after school.
+We also have an adventure playground, sandpit and a swimming pool.
+During Term 1 and Term 4 we offer daily swimming lessons for the school in association with the North Canterbury Sport & Recreation Trust.
+Children also have the opportunity to swim during the lunch break when it’s hot enough.

 Fyffe Force Leaders – Year 6 students presented with Leader Badges at the first assembly of the year.